 Lincoln was raised by the Bible and, in fact, learned to read the language from its pages.
 It is said that as president he knew the Bible better than any man previously who had held the office.
 But in his youth and later during his formative adult years Lincoln received no formal religious training and attended no church.

-Herndon and Lincoln were law partners before Lincoln’s political career.
+Herndon and Lincoln were law partners before Lincoln's political career.
 They were close and knew each other well – as younger men.
 Lincoln was nearly 10 years older and was more of a mentor than a partner to Herndon.
 In his time, Herndon was considered radical because his anti-slavery attitudes were considered seditious in the 1840s.
-While he no-doubt helped shape Lincoln’s views on slavery there is no denying that Lincoln shaped Herndon’s perceptions of Lincoln’s spirituality.
+While he no doubt helped shape Lincoln's views on slavery, Lincoln undoubtedly shaped Herndon's perceptions of Lincoln's spirituality.
 While partners in the 1830s Lincoln was in his 30s and Herndon in his 20s – they were young men, unmarried, and trained in the law.
 That they debated issues such as slavery and the existence of God cannot be doubted.

 But the Lincoln of the 1830s was far different than the Lincoln of the Civil War era.
 One has to wonder what Herndon thought when Lincoln, as president, issued a proclamation with this language: